Skip to main content

 Image

-Ovation of the Seas is a Quantum Class cruise ship that entered service in 2016.
+Anthem of the Seas is a Quantum Class cruise ship that entered service in 2015.
 The 168,666 gross ton ship is great for families who want to be active both onboard and while in port.

 While on the ship, you can try out the skydiving simulator or North Star observation pod, which takes guests 300 feet above sea level to provide once-in-a-lifetime views of the surrounding glaciers while at sea and ports of call.
-There's also bumper cars, roller skating, a rock wall, and FlowRider surf simulator.
+There's also a roller skating rink, bumper carts, a rock climbing wall, and a FlowRider surf simulator.

 Celebrity Cruises' Celebrity Edge